Getting started

 View upcoming events and RSVP

-You can see your child's training sessions and matches, confirm attendance, and view coach feedback once released.
+You see your child's training sessions and matches, confirm attendance, and view coach feedback once released.

 For parents — child aged 13 to 18